mohan2020/w2hsite/site/content/team/index.md

       text: >
         Mohan currently leads the Way to Health team.
 He is an engineer by training, passionate about healthcare, data and technology.
 He is a firm believer in “connecting the dots.”
 He co-founded Datica to help bring change to healthcare, and spent four years guiding the company before moving onto new opportunities. <br><br>
         He has substantial experience in multiple domains such as supply chain management, master data management, oncology, revenue cycle management, mobile technologies, cloud based software, cybersecurity and compliance.
 He is a YCombinator Summer 2012 alum.
+    - name: Mike Kopinsky
+      title: Engineering Lead
+      twitter:
+      linkedin:
+      bgpic: /img/bg/photo3.jpg
+      pic: /img/team/kopinsky.jpg
+      text: >
+        Michael Kopinsky is a senior software developer at the Penn Medicine Center for Health Care Innovation and the Center for Health Incentives and Behavioral Economics.
+Specifically, Michael works to expand the reach of Way to Health platform while reducing cost and increasing quality.<br><br>Prior to joining the team, Michael worked for the Department of Pathology at Montefiore Medical Center, building systems to better integrate the laboratory with the clinical setting.
+Michael received his bachelor's degree in bioengineering at the University of Pennsylvania.
+    - name: Christianne Sevinc
+      title: Operations Lead
+      twitter:
+      linkedin:
+      bgpic: /img/bg/photo8.jpg
+      pic: /img/team/sevinc.jpg
+      text: >
+        Christianne Sevinc is an application analyst at the Penn Medicine Center for Health Care Innovation.
+In this role, Christianne provides leadership and direction to ensure the overall success of the Way to Health platform.
+Working closely with the development team, Christianne identifies and prioritizes enhancements and manages project timelines.
+She also serves as a liaison for research and clinical teams using the platform.<br><br>Prior to joining the team, Christianne worked as a program manager at Public Health Management Corporation.
+Her work centered around applying shared services principles in the early care and education industry.
+Christianne received her bachelor’s degree in political science from Dickinson College and a master’s degree in public health from Drexel University.
     - name: John Bergandino
       title: Software Developer
       twitter: